 Computer Networking - This class is designed to provide the student with the technical knowledge required to obtain an entry level job in the field of computer network installation and maintenance.
+Students will also be prepared to take the Networking Pro Certification Exam.
 While Computer Hardware Technology is not required as a prerequisite, basic knowledge of the workings of computers will make this class more accessible.
 Students who successfully complete Computer Hardware Technology and Computer Networking will be eligible for one unit of Math credit.

 Computer Hardware Technology - (Formerly called A+ Computer Repair.)
-This class is designed to provide the student with the technical knowledge and skills required for an entry-level position in the information and computer technology career field.
-Additionally, students will be prepared to take the A + Industry Certification Exam.
+This class is designed to provide the student with the technical knowledge and skills required for an entrylevel position in the information and computer technology career field.
+Additionally, students will be prepared to take the PC Pro Certification Exam.
 Students who successfully complete Computer Hardware Technology and Computer Networking will be eligible for one unit of Math credit.